ConnerWit/ConnerWit/README.md

 ## About Me
 Software dev student undergoing rigorous training to transform into a world-class coding wizard🧙.
-Besides 'grammin (or as the oldheads say, programming) I do sports and such.
+Besides 'grammin (or as the oldheads say, programming), side hobbies are:
-Side hobbies are:
-  - Contemplating fixing bugs or just denying their existence
-  - Programming (what a surprise)
   - Caffeine
   - Sports
+  - Sarcastic remarks
+  - Watching cat videos

 ## Experience
 As the quintessential Project Manager for LapinMetrics Solutions, I orchestrated our proprietary